Bug report #18406

 import timeit l = QgsVectorLayer("Point?crs=epsg:4326&field=x:integer", 'test', 'memory') pr = l.dataProvider() def addFeature(): pr.addFeatures([QgsFeature()]) timeit.timeit(addFeature, number=100000)

 Could anyone confirm please (in the Python console)?

-#7 Updated by Borys Jurgiel about 2 years ago
+#7 Updated by Borys Jurgiel over 2 years ago

 - Resolution set to not reproducable